-After that steep uphill climb, you’re probably looking forward to that hike downhill.
+After that steep uphill climb, you’re probably looking forward to the downhill hike.
 I would agree with you, except the hike downhill isn’t that easy either.

 As you walk towards Ap Lei Pai, the first half of the descent is fairly straightforward.
 As you go down, the views of Ap Lei Pai and the sea really open up.
 It begins to feel like a relaxing coastal hike.

 But then you arrive at a point from where that gradual slope becomes a very steep slope downhill!
 And to add to the difficulty, the trail now is made up almost entirely of sharp rocks.
 My advice for this stage is to go slow.
 Grab the rope, and gently make your way down to the tombolo.

 Tombolo between Ap Lei Chau and Ap Lei Pai

 A short tombolo, or sandbar, connects Ap Lei Pai to Ap Lei Chau.
 When you arrive here, be sure to glance back and admire that steep slope that you just came down.
-Now imagine climbing that back up.
+Now imagine climbing this back up.
 You could do that if you’re up for a challenge.
 Or continue reading till the end to find out how else to end this hike.

 In the meantime, walk across the sandbar to the rocks on the other side, and continue on your hike to Ap Lei Pai.
 Don’t mind the trash on either side.